StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 sts anomaly feedback --start-time=-7d > feedback.json

 # Export all feedback on anomalies from 10 to 2 days ago,
 # include 3 days of metric data for each anomaly
 sts anomaly feedback --start-time=-10d --end-time=-2d --history=3d > feedback.json
 ```

+Exported data can be sent on to StackState for investigation when requested using a secure fileshare or email.
+All data received will be handled in accordance with the StackState security policy.

 ## Installation